-Damon uses his phone for work purposes.
-He is on a set plan of \$49 a month.
+Sebastian uses his mobile phone for work purposes.
+He is on a set plan of \$49 a month..

-He receives an itemised bill from his phone provider each month which includes details of his individual phone calls.
+He receives an itemised account from his phone provider each month that includes details of his individual phone calls.

-At least once a year, Damon prints out his monthly bill and highlights his work-related phone calls.
-He also makes notes on the itemised bill about who he has called - for example, actors and agents.
+At least once a year, Sebastian prints out his account and highlights the work-related phone calls he made.
+He makes notes on his account for the first month about who he is phoning for work - for example, his manager and clients.

-Out of the 360 phone calls he has made in a 4-week period, Damon works out that 144 (40%) of the phone calls are for work.
+Out of the 300 phone calls he has made in a 4-week period, Sebastian works out that 30 (10%) of the individual phone call expenses billed to him are for work.
 He applies that percentage to his monthly plan amount (\$49 a month).